-Ed is International Strategy Officer for the University of Oxford.
+Ed is Director of International Strategy at the University of Oxford.
 He previously worked for the University of Edinburgh and UCL in international communications roles, and prior to that as a journalist in the UK and China.
 He holds an MA from the University of St Andrews and an MSc in Comparative Public Policy from the University of Edinburgh.

 May Tha-Hla is a co-founder and trustee of Helping the Burmese Delta, an NGO that builds schools, develops vocational training and livelihood projects, trains community health workers and provides access to safe drinking water in the villages of the Irrawaddy Delta Region.
 She has extensive experience in running practical projects that bring about change on the ground and over the years her work has helped improve the life chances of tens of thousands of people in Myanmar.

 May Thet Khine Nyein

 Head of IT